 \subsection{Direction Learning and Evaluation Protocol}

-We apply our Encoding-Decoding Direction Pairs (EDDP) on the last convolution layer of five different networks: ResNet18 \citep{resnet} trained on Places365 \citep{places365}, ResNet50 \citep{resnet} trained on Moments in Time (MiT) \citep{MomentsInTime} as well as EfficientNet (b0) \citep{efficientnet}, Inception-v3 \citep{inception} and VGG16 \citep{vgg} trained on ImageNet \citep{imagenet}.
-For learning the direction pairs and quantitatively assessing their interpretability and their influence on network predictions, we expand on the protocol introduced in \cite{UIBE}.
-For all the networks that we study, when learning the direction pairs we use the Broden \citep{NetworkDissection} concept dataset, except for ResNet50 for which we use Broden-Action \cite{BrodenAction}.
+We apply our Encoding-Decoding Direction Pairs (EDDP) on the last convolution layer of five different networks: ResNet18 \citep{resnet} trained on Places365 \citep{places365}, ResNet50 \citep{resnet} trained on Moments in Time (MiT) \citep{MomentsInTime}, as well as EfficientNet (b0) \citep{efficientnet}, Inception-v3 \citep{inception}, and VGG16 \citep{vgg} trained on ImageNet \citep{imagenet}.
+For all the networks that we study, when learning the direction pairs, we use the Broden \citep{NetworkDissection} concept dataset, except for ResNet50, for which we use Broden-Action \cite{BrodenAction}.
 The concept datasets feature dense pixel annotations; Broden includes $1197$ concepts across $~63K$ images in $5$ concept categories (\textit{object, part, material, texture, color}), while Broden-Action incorporates an additional \textit{action} category with $210$ labels and $~23K$ more images.
-We emphasize that when learning the direction pairs we do not make use of the annotations that complement the concept datasets.
+We emphasize that when learning the direction pairs, we do not make use of the annotations that complement the concept datasets.